-Health Care Reform is the result of legislation enacted to provide individuals with accessible and affordable health and dental care.
-Those who previously lacked access to health care may now be able to get affordable insurance.
+Health Care Reform is the result of legislation, the Affordable Care Act (ACA), enacted to provide individuals with accessible and affordable health and dental care.
+One goal of the ACA was to allow individuals who previously lacked access to health care to get affordable insurance.

-Health Care Reform should not noticeably affect most people.
+Health Care Reform has not noticeably affected many in the workforce

-MetLife cares about the success of employers both large and small, and we are committed to your future.
-You can count on us for a solution to help small-company customers comply with Health Care Reform.
-That's why MetLife added the defined pediatric dental benefit to most* of our dental benefit plans.
-Our intent is to ensure that many of you will be able to continue choosing dental benefits in the same way that you do today.
+- We added the defined pediatric dental benefit to most* of our dental benefit plans.
+Our intent is to ensure that many of you will be able to continue choosing dental benefits in the same way you have always done.

 Here is what you can do.